-If you have some stereotypes about Italy or know as much as a typical visitor, it is better to dedicate some time to explore it better.
+If you have some stereotypes about Italy or know as much as a typical visitor, it is better to dedicate some time to exploring it better.

-Before relocating to Italy or immigrating from other countries, the first step is to learn some basic facts about this country.
+Before relocating to Italy or immigrating from another country, the first step is to learn some basic facts about this country.
 First of all, we want to share some basic information about the country.
 It will help you to understand it better before moving to Italy.

 Public & school holidays in Italy 2019 – 2020